 Ukraine, Nasha zemlya

-The Russians have long been very concerned that the inclusion of Ukraine in NATO would be a great risk to national interests.
-Ironically, one of the reasons Ukraine is not yet a NATO member is because in the Atlantic Pact they were afraid of bringing such an unreliable and politically unstable country into the fold.
-A picture that could change over time: and that Putin probably sees as "inevitable" in the medium term.
+The Russians have long been very concerned that Ukraine's inclusion in NATO would be a great risk to national interests.
+Ironically, one of the reasons why Ukraine is not yet a member of NATO is because in the Atlantic pact they were afraid to bring such an unreliable and politically unstable country into the fold.
+A picture that could change over time: and which Putin probably sees as "inevitable" in the medium term.

 He's right.
 NATO wants to expand to the East, it is an equally clear trend, only the Western media omit it to paint a one-way picture.
 And Russian citizens, even before Putin, see this expansion not only as a threat, but as a betrayal.

-Because?
-Because in the 1989 negotiations that led to the end of the Cold War, the withdrawal of Soviet troops from East Germany and the unification of Germany in 1990, the Russians received assurances that NATO forces would not advance further east.
+Why?
+Because in the 1989 negotiations that led to the end of the Cold War, the withdrawal of Soviet troops from East Germany, and the unification of Germany in 1990, the Russians received assurances that NATO forces would advance no further east.

-Of course, there were no discussions at the time to extend NATO to the former Warsaw Pact nations or even to the former Soviet republics, because the Soviet Union had not yet dissolved and retained control of most of those regions.
-The situation changed quite dramatically two years later.
-Those guarantees, however, were regarded by the Russian elites as a promise.
+Of course, there were no discussions at the time to extend NATO to former Warsaw Pact nations or even former Soviet republics, because the Soviet Union had not yet dissolved and remained in control of most of those regions.
+The situation changed quite dramatically already two years later.
+Those guarantees, however, were regarded by Russian elites as a promise.

-And the maneuvers of "reconquest" of Ukraine, perceived as Nasha Zemlya, ("our land"), the compensation for this betrayed promise.
-Starting from the Crimea.
+And the maneuvers to "reconquer" Ukraine, perceived as Nasha Zemlya, ("our land"), the compensation for this betrayed promise.
+Starting from Crimea.

 The first act may have been just that

-After independence, Ukraine experienced an alternation of pro-Russian and anti-Russian electoral majorities for the next three decades.
-When the anti-Moscow movement got organized (perhaps with some help from abroad), Russia feared it could no longer have political options to "win" the elections in Ukraine and manage "close" cooperation between the two nations.
+After independence, Ukraine experienced alternating pro-Russian and anti-Russian electoral majorities for the next three decades.
+When the anti-Moscow movement organized itself (perhaps with some help from abroad), Russia feared that it would no longer have political options to "win" the elections in Ukraine and manage "close" cooperation between the two nations.

 The growth (perhaps with some help, even here) of separatist movements in the provinces on the border between Ukraine and Russia and the subsequent civil war they were a consequence of this fear, and at the same time the pretext for Putin, with which to exert pressure and obtain concessions.
 Until today.